lopezviktor/EdgeAI-SmartIrrigationSystem/docs/project_log.md

 Although the dataset is syntethic, it sucesfully validates the data pipeline from Arduino -> ESP32 -> ThingSpeak -> Python, enabling the next step: normalization and baseline TinyML model training.

 **Date: 29 October 2025**
-- Normalized sensor features to a [0, 1] range using 'MinMaxScler' and split the dataset into training (80%) and testin (20%) subsets.
+- Normalized sensor features to a [0, 1] range using `MinMaxScler` and split the dataset into training (80%) and testin (20%) subsets.
 - Trained a baseline **Decision Tree Classifier** (max_depth=5) to simulate TinyML inference behavior.
-- Achieved 100% accuracy on the simulated dataset, as the model correctly captured the same logic used for label generation ('irrigate = 1 if soil > 600 or soil2 > 600').
+- Achieved 100% accuracy on the simulated dataset, as the model correctly captured the same logic used for label generation (`irrigate = 1 if soil > 600 or soil2 > 600`).
-- Visualized the decision structure confirming that 'soil1' and 'soil2' dominate the irrigation rule.
+- Visualized the decision structure confirming that `soil1` and `soil2` dominate the irrigation rule.
-- Exported the trained model and scaler as '.joblib' files, along with metadata for future TensorFlow Lite conversion.
+- Exported the trained model and scaler as `.joblib` files, along with metadata for future TensorFlow Lite conversion.

 ![Decision Tree Baseline](figures/decision_tree_baseline%20.png)
 The baseline model validates the entire IoT -> Cloud -> tinyML pipeline.